World oil prices decreased again

-Report informs, price for Brent crude oil also declined in the world markets.
-So, price for this crudereduced by 1,66% or 0,58 USD and amounted to 34,46 USD per barrel.
+Report informs, price for Brent crude oil declined in the world markets.
+So, price for this crudereduced by 2,48% or 1,02 USD and amounted to 40,05 USD per barrel.

 Share in Facebook